Dr Angie Sutton-Vane

 - the Horniman Museum: Conservation intern

-- Heriot-Watt University: Archive assistant
+- Heriot-Watt University: Archives and collections

 Voluntary roles: